-\bigcirc (Power): Press this button to turn the video screen on and off.
+(Power): Press this button to turn the video screen on and off.

-☆ (Illumination): Press this button to turn the remote control backlight on.
-The backlight automatically times out after seven to ten seconds if no other button is pressed.
+☼ (Illumination): Press this button to turn the remote control backlight on.
+The backlight automatically times out after seven to ten seconds if no other button is pressed while the backlight is on.

-(Title): Press this button to return the DVD to the main menu of the DVD.
-This function could vary for each disc.

-(Main Menu): Press this button to access the DVD menu.
+- '- (Title): Press this button to return the DVD to the main menu of the DVD.
+This function could vary for each disc. - Main Menu): Press this button to access the DVD menu.
 The DVD menu is different on every DVD.
 Use the up, down, left, and right arrow buttons to move the cursor around the DVD menu.
 After making a selection press the enter button.
-This button only operates when using a DVD.

-\bigstar , \checkmark , \checkmark , \succ (Menu Navigation Arrows): Use the arrow buttons to navigate through a menu.

-← (Enter): Press this button to select the choice that is highlighted in any menu.

-□ (Display Menu): Press this button to adjust the brightness, screen display mode (normal, full, or zoom), and display the language menu.
+This button only operates when using a DVD. - ▲, ▼, ◀, ➤ (Menu Navigation Arrows): Use the arrow buttons to navigate through a menu. - ◄ (Enter): Press this button to select the choice that is highlighted in any menu. - (Display Menu): Press this button to adjust the brightness, screen display mode (normal, full, or zoom), and display the language menu. - (Return): Press this button to exit the current active menu and return to the previous menu.
+This button operates only when the display menu or a DVD menu is active.

-(Stop): Press this button to stop playing, rewinding, or fast forwarding a DVD.
-Press this button twice to return to the beginning of the DVD.

-► || (Play/Pause): Press this button to start playing a DVD.
+- (Stop): Press this button to stop playing, rewinding, or fast forwarding a DVD.
+Press this button twice to return to the beginning of the DVD. - ▶ || (Play/Pause): Press this button to start playing a DVD.
 Press this button while a DVD is playing to pause it.
 Press it again to continue playing the DVD.

-While the DVD is playing, the DVD can be played slowly by pressing the pause button then pressing the fast forward button.
+When the DVD is playing, depending on the radio, you may be able to do slow play by pressing the pause button then pressing the fast forward button.
 The DVD continues playing in a slow play mode.
-Also, reverse can be played slowly by pressing the pause button and then pressing the fast reverse button.
+You may also, depending on the radio, perform reverse slow play by pressing the pause button and then pressing the fast reverse button.
 To cancel slow play mode, press the play/pause button.

-✓ (Previous Track/Chapter): Press this button to return to the start of the current track or chapter.
+◀ (Previous Track/Chapter): Press this button to return to the start of the current track or chapter.
 Press this button again to go to the previous track or chapter.
 This button might not work when the DVD is playing the copyright information or the previews.